i5hi/helpers/vault_101.md

 ***capabilities*** can include "create" , "update" , "delete", "list" or "sudo".
 We have opted for a strict read-only policy.

-Then, write this policy file to vault.
+Then, write this policy file to Vault.

 ```
 $ vault policy write basic $HOME/basic_policy.hcl